Signed and Unsigned Binary Numbers

 Declaring variables in C

-Additionally, there are a large set of storage size-specific declarations for a integer, and here we will explain just an initial idea about it.
-Figure 2 showns the Integer representation of whole numbers or fixed-point numbers (fixed number of digits).
-Generally, computers use a fixed number of bits to represent them, where commonly used bit-lengths for integers are 8-bit, 16-bit (short), 32-bit (long) or 64-bit (long long).
-There are two representation schemes for integers called signed integer type (signed int) capable of containing the range of values from -32,767 to 32,767, and unsigned integer type (unsigned int) containing the range of values from 0 to 65,535 ($32767 \times 2+1$).
-Therefore, unsigned qualifier should be used when we are working with only positive values.
+Additionally, C provides various storage sizes for integer variables.
+We will briefly introduce this concept.
+Figure 2 illustrates the representation of integers, either as whole numbers or fixed-point numbers (with a fixed number of digits).
+Typically, computers use a set number of bits to represent these integers.
+Common bit-lengths for integers include 8-bit, 16-bit (short), 32-bit (long), or 64-bit (long long).
+There are two main schemes for integer representation: the signed integer type (signed int), which can store values ranging from -32,767 to 32,767, and the unsigned integer type (unsigned int), which encompasses values from 0 to 65,535 (calculated as $32767 \times 2 + 1$).
+The unsigned qualifier is particularly useful when dealing exclusively with positive values.

 Integer Representation